bewest/amforth/readme.txt

 amforth with your project.

-Development hardware are evaluation boards running varios atmega's at 8 & 16 MHz MHz with a few led's and pushbuttons and the AVR Butterfly.
+Development hardware are evaluation boards running varios atmega's between 2 and 20 MHz MHz with a various external hardware: none, led, push-buttons, sd-card, ethernet controller, rf module etc.

 Documentation can be found in the doc/ subdirectory.